Bahian Carnival: Preceding events and official opening

 Some events that are closely related to carnival take place few days before the official opening.

 The most traditional is the party for the nomination of the year's Carnival's Queen and King Momo.

 Moreover, the ensaios de carnaval (carnival rehearsals) have become a tradition since the 1990s.
 Typically, these are private events with informal presentations from the artists that will perform in the carnival.

-The official carnival opening in Salvador happens in the Thursday immediately before the Ash Wednesday.
-It happens exactly one day before the traditional carnival calendar, which starts on Friday.
-The anticipation happens for commercial reasons only.
-The official opening follows the tradition as in the rest of Brazil: there is a ceremony where the city major gives a symbolic key of the city to King Momo, whom declares that carnival celebrations are officially opened.
+The official carnival opening in Salvador happens on the Thursday immediately before Ash Wednesday.
+It happens one day before the traditional carnival calendar, which starts on Friday.
+This happens for commercial reasons only.
+The official opening follows the tradition as in the rest of Brazil: there is a ceremony where the city major gives a symbolic key of the city to King Momo, who declares that carnival celebrations are officially opened.
 Parades already happen in the early evening of Thursday.

-The Carnival events
+The carnival events

 Parades and other events happen during the six official days of carnival, for an average of 16 hours a day.
 The municipality defines the ordering, starting and ending times for each carnival block to parade.
 Delays may result in fines.
 The components of a block have a predefined meeting time in the beginning of their track, called concentração (concentration).
 After the parade concludes its official track, the trio elétricos go to a special place called dispersão (dispersion), where there is no longer separation between members of blocks and the audience.
 It is not infrequently that artists that were playing in the parade extend their presentations at the dispersion area.

 Concurrently to the parades happen the informal "abadá" business.
 There, merrymakers sell, buy and exchange "abadás" for the different blocks and VIP cabins.
 Scalpers are present in significant quantity and act freely.
 The two most common sites are the Aeroclube Mall and Shopping Barra.